ezraozaki/ezraozaki.github.io/_posts/2018-04-18-NEC-IHS-Ending-The-Cycle-of-Homelessness.markdown

 >**Success Metrics**:
 >- The number of encounters captured per month
->- The number of clients serviced per month\
+>- The number of clients serviced per month
 >- The number of field workers engaging with the app
 >- The time spent generating each encounter cut down

 <br><br>
-**III: USABILITY TESTING** <br>
+**III: KEY TECHNOLOGY** <br>
->**Usability Tasks**: We conducted six usability tasks with each session lasting around 20 - 25 minutes on average.
-We recorded the participants while they were performing our usability tasks.
-For this, we thought up of five tasks that our participants would carry out.
-These five participants were recruited by each individual team member, each team member carried out a complete usability test.<br>

->**Cognitive Walkthrough**: By doing this, we figured out different usability issues which may make it difficult for the user to use When2Meet.<br>
+[NEC Face Recognition]([https://ihshawaii.org/](https://www.nec.com/en/global/solutions/biometrics/face/index.html) is used in each encounter between IHS field workers and clients.
+As mentioned above, manually managing clients' info is time-consuming and often not accurate, which leads to duplicated client profiles in the database.
+NEC serves as the core technology that helps to alleviate this problem <br>